awsautomation/dev-picluster/README.md

 2. Delete the picluster directory
 3. Clone the PiCluster repository
 4. Copy your existing config.json to the picluster directory
-5. Run "npm install" in the web,server,agent directories.
+5. Run "npm install" in the web, server, and agent directories.

 ## Configuring and using the client "pictl"